 If neither the over-pressure test value nor the reference pressure test value are known, the values for the pressure test should be according to IEC 60079-19, Clause 5.2.1.2 "Over-pressure testing".

 Where welding repairs may affect the integrity of the Ex "d" enclosure an over-pressure test shall be conducted as a practical method to test the integrity of the welding.

-.
+Additional requirements for rotating electric machines

+For the IECEx Service Facilities Scheme the requirements of IEC 60034-23 apply in addition to the requirements of IEC 60079-19.

+The additional information in Annex C of this document provides a basic framework to assess a service facility.

 Knowledge, skills and competencies of Responsible Persons and Operatives in accordance with IEC 60079-19 Annex B